+Lethal Means

-Lethal options, available to an individual in despair, can end a life in an instant.
-Evidence suggests that one of the most effective ways to prevent suicide is to keep lethal means away from a suicidal individual.
+Evidence suggests that one of the most effective ways to prevent suicide is to keep lethal means away from an individual considering suicide.
+Lethal means are any object that could cause death (e.g., medications, firearms, sharp items).
 Think of this in the same way as keeping the car keys away from someone who has been drinking.